-The Corporation achieved the following performance metrics for 2013:
+The Corporation achieved the following performance metrics for 2014:

-- ROCE (adjusted for commodity prices on a basis consistent with past practice for bonus plan purposes) was 4.7% compared to a target of 4.2%. - LTIF score was 0.34% compared to a target of 0.5%, representing a record safety performance across the Corporation.
+- ROCE (adjusted for commodity prices on a basis consistent with past practice for bonus plan purposes) was 2.5% compared to a target of 2.4%. - LTIF score was 0.40% better than the target of 0.45%.

-In addition, corporate objectives for production, employee development, sustainability, fiscal management and various other management objectives were met or exceeded.
+In addition, corporate objectives for employee development, cost reduction/fiscal management and various other management objectives were met or exceeded.
 Our project development work faced obstacles largely related to permitting.
 Significant cost savings programs were successfully implemented in response to difficult market conditions, and cost reduction targets exceeded.
-Notwithstanding record coal production and the operating performance of the business generally, weak market conditions significantly affected the profitability of our coal business, and our results overall.